Frequently Asked Questions About Therapy

 How do I get started with therapy?

-The first step is a free 20 minute consultation.
+The first step is to have a free 20 minute consultation.
 This is a chance for us to meet, talk briefly about what’s bringing you here, and get a sense of whether working together feels like a good fit.
-There’s no expectation that you decide anything during this conversation, it’s simply an opportunity to ask questions and see how the pace and approach land for you.
+There’s no expectation that you decide anything during this conversation.
+It’s simply an opportunity to ask questions and see how the pace and approach feel for you.

 What if I’m not sure therapy will help?